 - In a distinguished 16-year career, Weir won three consecutive U.S. titles (2004-2006), a total of six U.S. Championships medals, and a bronze at the World Championships in 2008.
 He placed sixth in men’s figure skating at the 2010 Vancouver Winter Olympics and fifth at the 2006 Torino Winter Olympics.

 - At the Kentucky Derby, Weir and Lipinski served as a fashion and lifestyle correspondents for NBC Sports Group from 2014-16.
-In addition, they were event reporters for NBC’s pre-game coverage of Super Bowl XLIX, the most-watched show in U.S. television history with an average of 114.4 million viewers.
+In addition, they were event reporters for NBC’s pre-game coverage of Super Bowl XLIX, the most-watched show in U.S. television history at the time with an average of 114.4 million viewers.
 Weir and Lipinski also worked for Access Hollywood on its coverage of the 2014 Academy Awards.

 - Weir was twice honored by fans with the U.S Figure Skating/Skating Magazine Readers’ Choice Award for “Skater of the Year” (2008, 2010).